 Recommended for Romantic Dining because: Better than Sex is a great spot for late-night desserts and drinks in a casual, atmospheric setting.

 Ilene's expert tip: To make things even more special, request that they customize your date's plate with a greeting written in chocolate.
 Note that extra parking can be found on the main level of the condo building's garage behind the restaurant.

 It's a rarity to find soufflé on a restaurant menu these days, much less a place boasting a menu almost entirely devoted to this puffed up French classic.
 Enter Rise, a rustic French-inspired bistro and wine bar specializing in soufflés both savory and sweet.
 We're talking everything from souffles with lobster to truffle infused mushrooms to chocolate and praline pecan.
 The restaurant also offers artisanal cheeses, salads, sandwiches and even steak frites.
 All of which is served against a magical backdrop of birch tree branches festooned in twinkling lights.
 If you want to feel as if you've been transported to a countryside cottage somewhere in France, this is the place.

-Recommended for Romantic Dining because: Gemma is where to go when you want to enjoy a wonderful meal in a smart but relaxed spot.
+Recommended for Romantic Dining because: Rise is where to go for a sophisticated, yet relaxed ambiance.

 Recommended for Romantic Dining because: The Mansion is where to go when you want to treat your special someone like royalty.